What is the Foundation’s definition of a "performing ensemble"?

 How do I get started with my application?

-IMPORTANT: First see the guidelines to determine whether you must submit a letter of intent to apply to the grant program.
+IMPORTANT: First see the guidelines to determine whether you are eligible apply to the grant program.
 Once you have been invited by the Foundation to apply, or if the letter of intent is not required of you, please see the following.

 If you are setting up an account for the first time, upon logging in, you will be directed to a page to enter a password for your account.
 Choose a password and save it.